ihorleleka/IL.RulesBasedOutputCache/Code/Readme.md

 ## Tags management

 In order to tag cache entries there are few extension methods available (`IL.RulesBasedOutputCache.Helpers` namespace):
-- `void ApplyCustomCacheTagToCurrentRequest(this HttpContext context, string tag)`
+- `void ApplyCustomOutputCacheTagToCurrentRequest(this HttpContext context, string tag)`
-- `void ApplyCustomCacheTagsToCurrentRequest(this HttpContext context, HashSet<string> tags)`
+- `void ApplyCustomOutputCacheTagsToCurrentRequest(this HttpContext context, HashSet<string> tags)`
+- `void IgnoreRulesBasedOutputCacheForCurrentRequest(this HttpContext context)`

 which you can use to apply one or multiple tags to current request/potential cache entry.